ansterONE/first-steps/test.md

 Experimentation Platforms for Broadband Innovation: Conceptualizing and Benchmarking International Best Practice).

-This living lab, the OverLab, will explore the integration and complementation of ICT based learning and collaboration into an offline environment.
+This living lab will explore the integration and complementation of ICT based learning and collaboration into an offline environment.
 It will serve as a testbed to initiate, support and foster online ICT projects.
 At the same time, the strategies and practices of the analogue space inform the development of the digital platform.
 Innovative perspectives on the application of ICT in general and its integration into an offline space will be explored through experimental, user focused workshops that result in a physical space.
 The conception and design of the lab according to user needs is a crucial part within this subproject.
 This approach will produce models and concepts for the design and user culture of a living lab that feeds of and informs the online learning platform.
 The process will be openly documented and intends the imitation and formation of living labs related to the coding the humanities platform.

 The initial users of this interface are researchers that are situated in between a variety of aspects themselves: Embedded researchers work